MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/download-file.md

 ---
 title: Download File
-description: The Download File activity is used in a runbook to download a file from a FTP server. ms.custom: na ms.date: 4/25/2017 ms.prod: system-center
+description: The Download File activity is used in a runbook to download a file from an FTP server. ms.custom: na ms.date: 4/25/2017 ms.prod: system-center